SubramanyaKS/Weather-app/README.md

 ```
 npm install
 ```
-4.Obtain an API key from OpenWeatherMap:
+4. Obtain an API key from OpenWeatherMap:

-Visit the OpenWeatherMap website and sign up for an account.
-After signing in, go to your account dashboard and generate an API key.
+      Visit the OpenWeatherMap website and sign up for an account.After signing in, go to your account dashboard and generate an API key.

 5. Create a .env file in the root directory of the project and add your API key: